saviogl/saviogl.github.io/_posts/2016-03-08-unix-overview-for-macosx-users-part-V.markdown

 description: A Unix basic overview to allow Mac OS X users understand the powerful operating system underneath Mac OS X - Input/Output Redirection and Custom Working Environment.
 ---

 Today, we're going to explore a powerful computer programming concept which is heavily used and plays a big role in software development.
-Later, to wrap up this series of posts, we'll cover a little bit on how to customize your working environment and make things in a more personal way.
+Then, to wrap up this series of posts, we'll cover a little bit on how to customize your working environment and make things more personal.

 # Standard Streams
 > In computer programming, **standard streams** are preconnected input and output communication channels between a computer program and its environment when it begins execution.
 The three I/O connections are called ***standard input (stdin)***, ***standard output (stdout)*** and ***standard error (stderr)***.